XAbirHasan/1D-Pong/README.md

 # 1D-Pong
  A arduino based LED strip 1 dimensional pong game.
 (2018)

  This is made for my Electronics Laboratory in 2018.
 This is a 1 dimensional pong game made with an addressable LED strip and arduino.
-Though my senior teacher didn't like the concept, the student was amused by it.
+Though my senior teacher didn't like the concept, but the student was amused by it.
 That how led can be used to make a game.

  ## Project description
 Name: 1D Pong <br>